General Terms & Conditions and Data Protection Schedule

 6.1.4 unless otherwise agreed, we shall invoice you weekly in arrears for your charges for time, expenses and materials (together with VAT where appropriate) for the period concerned.
 Each invoice shall set out the time spent and provide a breakdown of any expenses and materials, accompanied by the relevant receipts.

-6.2 Where the Services are provided for a fixed price, we shall notify you of such price and the total price shall be paid to us (without deduction or set-off) in full or in instalments as agreed by you and us in writing.
+6.2 Where the Services are provided for an agreed price, we shall notify you of such price and the total price shall be paid to us (without deduction or set-off) in full or in instalments as agreed by you and us in writing.

-6.4 All prices whether fixed or variable are quoted exclusive of travel expenses.
+6.4 All prices are quoted exclusive of travel expenses.
 Travel expenses are billed at £0.45 per mile.
 Hotels, flights, subsistence and other ancillaries will be at economy level and billed at cost.

 6.5 All invoices are subject to VAT, which we shall add to your invoices at the appropriate rate.